Girls' High School

 (now the Board of Education Brooklyn Adult Training Center)

-475 Nostrand Avenue and Macon Street
+475 Nostrand Avenue at Macon Street

 Brooklyn, N.Y.
 11201